Minkowski–Bouligand dimension: Properties

-However, they are not countably additive, i.e. this equality does not hold for an infinite sequence of sets.
+However, it is not countably stable, i.e. this equality does not hold for an infinite sequence of sets.
 For example, the box dimension of a single point is 0, but the box dimension of the collection of rational numbers in the interval [0, 1] has dimension 1.
-The Hausdorff measure by comparison, is countably additive.
+The Hausdorff dimension by comparison, is countably stable.
+The lower box dimension, on the other hand, is not even finitely stable.